Skip Vanderbundt

-William "Skip" Gerard Vanderbundt (born December 4, 1946) is an American former professional football linebacker who played in the National Football League (NFL) from 1969 to 1978.
+William Gerard "Skip" Vanderbundt (born December 4, 1946) is an American former professional football player who was a linebacker in the National Football League (NFL) from 1969 to 1978.

-He played college football at Oregon State University and was selected in the third round (69th overall) by the San Francisco 49ers in the 1968 NFL draft.
-He would play for the 49ers until the 1978 season, after which he played for the New Orleans Saints in his last year.
+He played college football for the Oregon State Beavers and was selected in the third round (69th overall) by the San Francisco 49ers in the 1968 NFL draft.
+He played for the 49ers until the 1978 season, after which he played for the New Orleans Saints in his last year.